Setagaya Line: Overview

 The Setagaya Line and the Toden Arakawa Line (the only surviving line of the former Tokyo Toden network) are the only railway lines in Tokyo proper to be legally classified as tramways (軌道, kidō).

-The line has its own smart card system called Setamaru, which cannot be used on other Tokyu lines.
-Since March 2007 the PASMO contactless card has also been accepted on the Setagaya and other Tokyu lines.
+The line had its own smart card system called Setamaru, which cannot be used on other Tokyu lines.
+Since March 2007, the PASMO contactless card has also been accepted on the Setagaya and other Tokyu lines.
+The smart card system was abolished and merged with PASMO in 2012.

+On the line, there is a pair of themed trains in operation, called the “Kofuku-no-Manekineko Densha” (the beckoning cat of good fortune train), to honour the Gotoku-ji temple, that is located between the Yamashita and the Miyanosaka stops.

+History

+The line was opened in 1925 as a branch line of the Tōkyū Tamagawa Line.
+Most of the Tamagawa line was closed and replaced by subways in 1969, although the line was renamed to Setagaya Line and kept in service.
+Although most of the line was closed due to it running on roads, causing traffic congestions, Setagaya line barely had any sections running on roads, contributing to it staying open.
+The line was separated from other lines owned by Tokyu until the Den-en-toshi Line opened in 1977.

+Network and operations

+Trains service the line from 4am to 0am, with an interval of 5-20 minutes.
+All trains stop at all stations.

 Stations

 All stations are located in Setagaya.

-Miyanosaka Station was formerly known as Gotokujimae (豪徳寺前駅).

-Matsubara was formerly known as Rokushojinjamae (六所神社前駅) and was moved approximately 100 meters to the north.

-An eleventh station known as Shichikenchō (七軒町駅) was located between the present Matsubara and Shimo-takaido stations.